 One of the more concrete manifestations of this was Canada’s participated with the United States in the North American Aerospace Defense Command (NORAD).
 Established in 1958, NORAD created a joint air defence system for North America by pooling Canadian and U.S. radar and fighter resources to detect and intercept a Soviet nuclear attack.

-On the whole, Canada has generally supported US foreign policy in the Cold War, in the Middle East and other parts of the world.
-Canada was a founder member of the United Nations, and of NATO; and Canada would play a full role as member of both organizations, deploying forces in the UN mission in Korea (1950-53), for example, and in the NATO mission to Kossovo (1998-9).
+In foreign policy, Canada has been a firm ally of the United States during the Cold War, in the Middle East and other parts of the world.
+Canada was a founder member of the United Nations, and of the North Atlantic Treaty Organization (NATO); and Canada took a full part in the UN mission in Korea (1950-53), for example, and in the NATO mission to Kossovo (1998-9).
 One distinctive element within Canada’s foreign policy has been the emphasis it has placed on its foreign aid efforts.

 Canada signed a free trade agreement with the US in 1988, and in 1992 the multilateral North American Free Trade Agreement (NAFTA) with the United States and Mexico came into force.

-US-Canadian relations would be tested, however, with Canada’s refusal to support the United States in its invasion of Iraq in 2003.
+US-Canadian relations were tested, however, with Canada’s refusal to support the United States in its invasion of Iraq in 2003.

 A major issue in domestic Canadian politics in the post-war period has been the rise of nationalism and separatism in Quebec.